LACMTA/11ty-web-template/README.md

 ## Quickstart

-1. Use `node --version` to verify you're running Node 12 or newer.
+1. Use `node --version` to verify you're running Node 16 or newer.

 2. Fork or use this template repository to create a new project.

 3. Set up the configuration for your project:

     - `.eleventy.js` - update `pathPrefix` to your project's folder/repository name
-    - `src/_includes/default.liquid` - update `title` for your project
+    - `src/_includes/default.liquid` - update the `title` for your project

 4. Install `uswds`: